What is an Electric Valve?

 Digital Signals: With the rise of digital control systems, digital protocols like HART, Fieldbus, or Modbus are becoming increasingly common.
 They provide two-way communication between the actuator and the control system, enabling feedback about the valve position and actuator status.

 Understanding modulating actuators and control signals is key to achieving precise process control in many industries, including water treatment, power generation, and oil and gas production.
-It’s essential to select the correct actuator and control signal for your specific application to ensure optimal performance and efficiency.
+Selecting the correct actuator and control signal for your specific application is essential to ensure optimal performance and efficiency.

 Exploring Electric Actuator Valves and Their Types